helm/helm-www/content/docs/topics/chart_template_guide/subcharts_and_globals.md

   salad: caesar
 ```

-Because of the way globals work, both `mychart/templates/configmap.yaml` and `mysubchart/templates/configmap.yaml` should be able to access that value as `{{ .Values.global.salad}}`.
+Because of the way globals work, both `mychart/templates/configmap.yaml` and `mysubchart/templates/configmap.yaml` should be able to access that value as `{{ .Values.global.salad }}`.

 `mychart/templates/configmap.yaml`: